-4.7 Select Street Trees That Are Appropriate to Their Intended Location and Function with salt spray and pollution make for undesirable environments.
+Select trees approved for a main street, with heavy use.
+Pedestrian traffic and vehicular movement along with salt spray and pollution make for undesirable environments.
 Below are three types of trees: small trees (7m width), medium trees (12m width) and large trees (19m and above width), that are appropriate for the urban environment.